-Password-Less Sever Leaked Facebook IDs and Phone Numbers - The Mac Observer
+Password-Less Server Leaked Facebook IDs and Phone Numbers - The Mac Observer

-A server found without a password contained over 419 database records of Facebook users in the U.S., U.K. and Vietnam (via TechCrunch).
+A server found without a password contained over 419 million database records of Facebook users in the U.S., U.K. and Vietnam (via TechCrunch).

 Data Leak